Shulamit-Nahon/React-Native-Map-App/README.md

 ### Environment Setup:

-Add your OpenWeatherMap API key to your project by including it in your configuration file --------------.
+Add your OpenWeatherMap API key to your project by including it in your configuration file(`src/screens/googlemaps/config.js`):

 ### Installation